priyanshu92/SurroundSelection/README.md

 ---------------------------------------

-The quickest way to wrap some selected text with various delimiters like double quotes, single quotes, braces etc.The quickest w
+The quickest way to wrap some selected text with various delimiters like double quotes, single quotes, braces etc.
-    wrap, selection, quote, braces, bracketsay

 See the [change log](CHANGELOG.md) for changes and road map.